 The opening weeks of the enrollment period were marred by website woes, straining ties between Sebelius and officials in the West Wing.
 Though the administration rebounded strongly and exceeded expectations by enrolling 7.1 million people by the March 31 deadline, the comeback wasn't enough to tamp down Republican criticism of Sebelius or boost the public's perception of the federal health care overhaul.

 Enrollment has since risen to 7.5 million as people were given extra time to complete applications.

 Even with the robust enrollment, huge implementation challenges remain.
 The administration has to improve customer service for millions of Americans trying to navigate the new system.
-And there's a concern that premiums may rise for 2015, since many younger, healthier people appear to have sat out open enrollment season.

 On the political front, congressional Republicans remain implacably opposed to the Affordable Care Act, even as several GOP governors have accepted the law's expansion of safety-net coverage under Medicaid.
 GOP opposition means Republicans can be expected to continue to deny additional funds for implementation.

 Senate Minority Leader Mitch McConnell., R-Ky., welcomed Sebelius' resignation but appeared to indicate an openness to a dialogue with Burwell even as he declared that "Obamacare has to go."

 "I hope this is the start of a candid conversation about Obamacare's shortcomings and the need to protect Medicare," McConnell said.